konstin/github-wikidata-bot/README.md

 ## Setup and usage

-It is recommended to install dependecies using pipenv (`pipenv install`), though you can still use pip (`pip install -r requirements.txt`).
+It is recommended to install dependecies using pipenv (`pipenv install`), though you can also use pip (`pip install -r requirements.txt`).

-[Generate a personal access token on GitHub][github-token] and paste it to a file called `github_oauth_token.txt`.
-Then run this script in a terminal and enter the password for your bot account.
+[Generate a personal access token on GitHub][github-token] and either paste it to a file called `github_oauth_token.txt` or pass it with `--github-oauth-token [token]`.
+Then run `main.py` in a terminal and enter the password for your bot account.

 Note that this script uses a http cache for GitHub responses with the "LastModified" heuristic, so you might need to clear the cache manually